- Benefits of good nutrition during cancer treatment

 - Do not eat deli foods.
 In the bakery, avoid unrefrigerated cream- and custard-containing desserts and pastries.

-- Do not eat foods from self-serve or bulk containers.
+- Do not eat foods that are bought from self-serve or bulk containers.

 - Do not eat yogurt and ice cream products from soft-serve machines.